Mjuliet/AWS-VPC--VIRTUAL--PRIVATE--CLOUD/README.md

-# Network Mastery with AWS VPC mini project.
+# Network Mastery with AWS Virtual Private Cloud (Subnets, Gateways, Routing Table, VPC Peering).

 We will explore the core concept of Amazon Web Services (AWS), focusing specifically on Virtual Private Clouds (VPCs).
 We will focus on understanding the fundamental components of VPC infrastructure, including subnets, gateways, and routing table.